mihgamerrl/ESPGraveyard/JOURNAL.md

 **Author:** @mihgamerrl

 ### Background & Motivation
-One day I saw a video on YouTube proving how vulnerable a WPA2 network really is.
-That rabbit hole got me interested in cybersecurity.
-Eventually, I saw someone using an ESP32 to audit Wi-Fi security, and I was completely hooked.

-I started searching for the best cybersecurity tools for ESP modules and found **GhostESP**.
-The best part was that it was compatible with my Cheap Yellow Display (CYD) ESP32!
-However, I ran into a major hardware limitation: the processor kept crashing because the majority of its processing power went toward driving the 2.8-inch display (and to be honest, it didn't look as cool as I wanted).
+ One day I saw a guy on YouTube proving how vulnerable an WPA2 network rely is.
+Then I started looking more in to cybersecurity.
+One day one guy used an esp32 to crack an Wi-Fi password, from then on I was hooked.
+I started searching the best tools for cybersecurity for esp's.
+And on day I found this on: GhostESP.
+The best part is that it was compatible whit my Cheep Yellow Display ESP32 , but there was a problem.
+The processor kept crashing because majority of the processing power went in too the 2.8 inch display screen (and to be honest it realy didn't look cool).
+So I set my self a goal, I wnated to use all the GhostESP Tools in a Cool looking device.

 ### The Goal
 I set a goal to build a cool-looking, dedicated hardware device that can harness all the GhostESP tools without crashing.